 #4: MIT Essays

-For MIT, you'll need to write five short essays, each less than 250 words.
+For MIT, you'll need to write four short essays, each 250 words or less.
 MIT requires multiple short essays to get a more complete view of who you are, so make sure you show your personality and what you care about.

 There are three main goals for your MIT essays: